justinParton/Media-Provider/README.md

 #### Create a Provider

+Providers are essential to transforming data from the database to a feed for users.
 To create a provider, create a class that implements GBFIC\MediaProvider\Providers\ProviderInterface and add the required methods that will transform your data.
 For examples see:

 ```
 GBFIC\MediaProvider\Providers\FireTvProvider;
 GBFIC\MediaProvider\Providers\RokuProvider;
 ```

-Don't forget to add the provider to config/mediaprovider providers array so that it can be retrieved during initialization.
+Once you have created a provider, add it to the config file so that it is retrievable during runtime.

 #### Initializing MediaProvider

-	After you have created a provider, simply create the Media object that takes two parameters, The data that you will transform, and the String key that is associated with your provider (stored in the config) :
+After you have created a provider, simply create the Media object that takes two parameters, The data that you will transform, and the key associated with your provider (stored in the config) :

 ``` php

 	// Initialize MediaProvider